MarkEdmondson1234/googleCloudRunner/README.md

 #url:  https://cloudrunnertest2-ewjogewawq-ew.a.run.app
 ```

-Deployment covers these steps:
+Deployment via `cr_deploy()` automated these steps:
-1. Create a Dockerfile for your R script if necessary via [`containerit`](https://o2r.info/containerit/index.html)
+1. Creates a Dockerfile for your R script if necessary using [`containerit`](https://o2r.info/containerit/index.html)
 2. Uploads the Dockerfile and your api.R file to your Google Cloud Storage bucket
 3. Creates a Cloud Build job for building the files uploaded to the GCS bucket, and pushes the Docker images to Google Container Registry
 3. Deploys that container to Cloud Run

 It will launch a browser showing the build on Cloud Build, or you can wait for progress in your local R sesion.
 Upon successfully deployment it gives you a `CloudRunService` object with details of the deployment.

-All the above stages can be customised for your own purposes.
+All the above stages can be customised for your own purposes, using the functions explained below.

 ### Run R builds